MaghsoodSalimi/TrustCPS-AI/README.md

 <!-- FIXME Insert teams link -->
 **Milos** conference room, Second floor of R building, MDU, Västerås.

-Please note that this is a hybrid event and you can also follow online, but a reliable connection would not guaranteed.
+Please note that this is a hybrid event and you can also follow online, but a reliable connection is not guaranteed.